top of page

 • Justice: I needed legal support for divorce and custody proceedings.

+Soy Latina walked with me through every single door.
+They connected me with housing resources, basic necessities, and legal advocacy.
+They integrated me into weekly emotional support groups and a trauma-healing program at OSU.
 But beyond the services, it was the humanity that saved me.
 It was the constant phone calls to check in, the steady presence in my life, and the unwavering reminder that I was never alone.

 Finding the Strength Within